jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

       (i) acting as a formation agent of legal persons or legal arrangements:
       (ii) acting as, or arranging for a person to act as, a nominee director or nominee shareholder or trustee in relation to legal persons or legal arrangements:
       (iii) providing a registered office or a business address, a correspondence address, or an administrative address for a company, or a partnership, or for any other legal person or arrangement, unless the office or address is provided solely as an ancillary service to the provision of other services (being services that do not constitute an activity listed in this subparagraph or subparagraphs (i), (ii), and (iv) to (vi)):
-      (iv) managing client funds (other than sums paid as fees for professional services), accounts, securities, or other assets:
+      (iv) managing client funds (other than sums paid as fees for professional services provided by the business or profession), accounts, securities, or other assets:
       (v) providing real estate agency work (within the meaning of section 4(1) of the Real Estate Agents Act 2008) to effect a transaction (within the meaning of section 4(1) of the Real Estate Agents Act 2008):
-      (vi) engaging in or giving instructions on behalf of a customer to another person for— (A) any conveyancing (within the meaning of section 6 of the Lawyers and Conveyancers Act 2006) to effect a transaction (within the meaning of section 4(1) of the Real Estate Agents Act 2008), namely,—the sale, the purchase, or any other disposal or acquisition of a freehold estate or interest in land:the grant, sale, or purchase or any other disposal or acquisition of a leasehold estate or interest in land (other than a tenancy to which the Residential Tenancies Act 1986 applies):the grant, sale, or purchase or any other disposal or acquisition of a licence that is registrable under the Land Transfer Act 1952:the grant, sale, or purchase or any other disposal or acquisition of an occupation right agreement within the meaning of section 5 of the Retirement Villages Act 2003:
+      (vi) carrying out, preparing to carry out, or giving instructions on behalf of a customer to another person for— (A) any conveyancing (within the meaning of section 6 of the Lawyers and Conveyancers Act 2006) to effect a transaction (within the meaning of section 4(1) of the Real Estate Agents Act 2008), namely,—the sale, the purchase, or any other disposal or acquisition of a freehold estate or interest in land:the grant, sale, or purchase or any other disposal or acquisition of a leasehold estate or interest in land (other than a tenancy to which the Residential Tenancies Act 1986 applies):the grant, sale, or purchase or any other disposal or acquisition of a licence that is registrable under the Land Transfer Act 2017:the grant, sale, or purchase or any other disposal or acquisition of an occupation right agreement within the meaning of section 5 of the Retirement Villages Act 2003:
         (B) a transaction (within the meaning of section 4(1) of the Real Estate Agents Act 2008); or (C) the transfer of a beneficial interest in land or other real property; or (D) a transaction on behalf of any person in relation to the buying, transferring, or selling of a business or legal person (for example, a company) and any other legal arrangement; or